18F/before-you-ship/_pages/infrastructure/pinning-dependencies.md

 is to "freeze" dependencies so that deployments are repeatable.
 Without this, we run the risk of executing different software whenever servers are restaged, a new team-member joins the project, or between development and production environments.
-In addition to repeatability, pinning dependencies allow automatic notifications of vulnerable dependencies (via [Gemnasium](https://gemnasium.com), [Requires.io](https://requires.io/), etc.).
+In addition to repeatability, pinning dependencies allows automatic notification of vulnerable dependencies (via [Gemnasium](https://gemnasium.com), [Requires.io](https://requires.io/), etc.).